elugens/hello-javascript/docs/general-javascript-questions/miscellaneous-js-questions/proxy-and-reflect.md

 ```

 :::note
-The solution has drawbacks it exposes the original object to the method, potentially allowing it to be passed further and breaking other proxied functionality.
+The solution has drawbacks.
+It exposes the original object to the method, potentially allowing it to be passed further and breaking other proxied functionality.
 :::

   </div>